Date of Hike: 1/26/13

 - The Willey Range Trail in the Summer is not very exciting, it's a trail in the woods with decent footing and easy and moderate grades.
 In the winter it is a whole different experience, it's a beautiful and magical hike in the snow.
 The trees are blasted with snow and on a sunny day the light shines through the woods and makes for one of the best in the woods winter hikes.

-- We made good time to Mount Field and snapped a few pictures from the downlook before heading over to Mount Willey.
-This part of the hike was slow going for us, I forgot about the bump the trail goes over then down about a half mile from the true summit.
+- I made good time to Mount Field and snapped a few pictures from the downlook before heading over to Mount Willey.
+This part of the hike was slow going for me, I forgot about the bump the trail goes over then down about a half mile from the true summit.
 At this point I hit a wall and didn't snap out of it until a hundred feet from the summit but was rewarded with phenomenal views from the outlook just past the summit.

-- I took a bunch of pictures of the Presidential Range to the north before we headed back over to Mount Field.
+- I took a bunch of pictures of the Presidential Range to the north before heading back over to Mount Field.
 The going was good even when the broken trail meandered off trail for a tenth of a mile.
 There were some pretty views into the Pemigewasset Wilderness to Carrigain Notch and a unique view of the backside of Mount Bond.

-- The last section leading up to the summit of Mount Field is a real butt-kicker and wiped me out and I was so happy to reach the summit, snap a few pics before we banged a right onto the Avalon Trail.
+- The last section leading up to the summit of Mount Field is a real butt-kicker and wiped me out and I was so happy to reach the summit, snap a few pics before I banged a right onto the Avalon Trail.

 - The Avalon Trail in the winter is another trail that is a hundred times more fun to hike.
 The snow covers all the root and rocks and because of its steepness you can book it down the trail and even butt slide if that is your thing.

-- We made the quick side trek up the steep short burst to the summit of Mount Avalon.
+- I made the quick side trek up the steep short burst to the summit of Mount Avalon.
 There were about eight other hikers on the summit and about a dozen just below us on an A.M.C. group hike so we didn't linger too long before heading back down.

 - It was a cold but great day to be in the White Mountains!